-Step 1: Visit the portal website https://centrallakescollege.bbcportal.com Step 2: Email: Password: Forgot your password?
-SI Remember me Logn or Sign Click on, "Sign Me Up!"
-Complete the registration page that opens - you will need your student or employee email address.
-Create a password - password must be 8 characters in length, contain 1 number, 1 capital letter, and have no spaces or special characters.
-You will receive a confirmation email to your student or employee email account from noreply@blackboard.com.
-Open the link included in this email and a login screen will Step 3: open.
-Security Questions & Identification Code Answer three (3) security questions.
-Login using your student or employee email address and the password you created.
-Enter your Identification Code: CLC students and employees use your "Star ID" St. Scholastica students use your "Student ID" Enter one piece of contact information - enter your student or employee email address and click "submit" Step 4: Contact Record - your contact record will be displayed.
+Step 1: Visit the portal website https://centrallakescollege.bbcportal.com

+- Complete the registration page that opens you will need your student or employee email address. - Create a password password must be 8 characters in length, contain 1 number, 1 capital letter, and have no spaces or special characters. - You will receive a confirmation email to your student or employee email account from noreply@blackboard.com.
+Open the link included in this email and a login screen will open.

+Step 3: Security Questions & Identification Code

+- Answer three (3) security questions. - Login using your student or employee email address and the password you created. - Enter your Identification Code: - o CLC students and employees use your "Star ID" - St. Scholastica students use your "Student ID" - Enter one piece of contact information enter your student or employee email address and click "submit" - Step 4: Contact Record your contact record will be displayed.
 Select the "Associate" button below the results.

-Step 5: Login & Complete Registration Log into the CLC BbC Portal Site Follow the steps to complete the registration process.
-Add, edit and confirm your contact information.
-Confirm all contact information is correct and save before exiting the portal.
-If you need ass sistance:
+Step 5: Login & Complete Registration

+- Log into the CLC BbC Portal Site - Follow the steps to complete the registration process. - Add, edit, and confirm your contact information. - Confirm all contact information is correct and save before exiting the portal.

+If you need assistance:

-- Students contact askclc@clcmn.edu or call 218.855.8200. - Employees call the CLC Help Desk at ext.8200.
+- Students contact askclc@clcmn.edu or call 218.855.8200. - o Employees call the CLC Help Desk at ext.8200.